rwxrob/dot/README.md

-# Personal Dotfiles and Scripts
+# Dotfiles, scripts, and stuff

+*You probably want [`dot-template`](https://github.com/rwxrob/dot-template) instead.*

 Pilfer at your own peril.
-Mention rwxrob.tv if you do.
-Stop by and chat sometime.
+I'd love it if you mentioned me if you do, but yeah.
+[Stop by and chat sometime.](https://linktr.ee/rwxrob)

-Be aware that most of what is in `scripts` is being (slowly) ported into my [`z` stateful command tree monolith utility](https://github.com/rwxrob/z).
-I'm even going to bundle my `.vimrc` and `.bashrc` files as embedded so I can setup my environment with a single command, anywhere.

-For questions about design decisions and setup consider my [zet notes](https://github.com/rwxrob/zet).
+## Legal

+Copyright 2024 Robert S. Muhlestein (<mailto:rob@rwx.gg>)
+SPDX-License-Identifier: Apache-2.0

+This license makes you safe to use anything in here pretty much anywhere—including at work.
+But you do it at your own peril.